 “Regarding Men: The Insufficiency of the Current Early Modern Witchcraft Paradigm,” in ERAS Journal

 “Destructive Defiance: Catholic and Protestant Iconoclasm in England, 1550-1585,” in CROMOHS Virtual Seminars

-"Godly Visions and Idolatrous Sights: Images of Divine Revelation in Early English Bible," in Crosscurrents in Illlustrated Religious Texts in the North of Europe, 1500-1800, eds.
-Feike Dietz, Adam Morton, Els Stronks, and Marc Van Vaeck (forthcoming, Ashgate 2013/2014).
+"Godly Visions and Idolatrous Sights: Images of Divine Revelation in Early English Bible," in Illustrated Religious Texts in the North of Europe, 1500-1800, eds.
+Feike Dietz, Adam Morton, Els Stronks, and Marc Van Vaeck (Ashgate 2014).